- Difficulty falling asleep

 - Secondary insomnia: Secondary insomnia means that a person is having sleep problems because of something else, such as a health condition (like asthma, depression, arthritis, cancer, or heartburn); pain; medication they are taking; or a substance they are using (like alcohol).

 Acute vs. Chronic Insomnia

 Insomnia also varies in how long it lasts and how often it occurs.
 It can be short-term (acute insomnia) or can last a long time (chronic insomnia).
 It can also come and go, with periods of time when a person has no sleep problems.
 Acute insomnia can last from one night to a few weeks.
-Insomnia is called chronic when a person has insomnia at least three nights a week for a month or longer.
+Insomnia is called chronic when a person has insomnia at least three nights a week for three months or longer.

 Causes of Insomnia

 - Significant life stress (job loss or change, death of a loved one, divorce, moving)

 - Environmental factors like noise, light, or extreme temperatures (hot or cold) that interfere with sleep

 - Some medications (for example those used to treat colds, allergies, depression, high blood pressure, and asthma) may interfere with sleep

 - Interferences in normal sleep schedule (jet lag or switching from a day to night shift, for example)

 Causes of chronic insomnia include: